An integrative Neuro Art journey through change and reconstruction

 We expand outward, mapping important areas of life in relation to the core and noticing patterns of alignment, tension, movement, and transition.

-In the final session, we move from reflection toward future direction and visual integration.
+We move from reflection toward future direction and visual integration.

 This updated version of NeuroKintsugi is designed as one connected visual journey across all three sessions.